darcar31/blog-posts/slack-node/slack-node.md

 Note: Make sure to install this middleware above the body-parser middleware.

-With slackEvents installed, we are free to use it to listen to bot mentions.
+With slackEvents installed, we are free to use it to listen to bot mentions with the [app mention event](https://api.slack.com/events/app_mention).

 ```
 slackEvents.on('app_mention', async (event) => {